eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 applied in a better way.

 Sandboxing of different payload scripts is required as Ditto is intended to be run as cloud service where multiple connections to different endpoints are managed for different tenants at the same time.
-That requires that a single script may not interfere with other scripts or even do harm to the complete JVM the script is running in.
+This requires the isolation of each single script to avoid interference with other scripts and to protect the JVM executing the script against harmful code execution.

 ### Configuration options